MicrosoftDocs/appcenter-docs/docs/dashboard/email-notifications/index.md

 - Crashes: when a crash group is created
 - Distribute:
+  - A new version is released:
     - **Immediately**: when a new version is released
     - **Daily**: a summary of all your releases for that day will be sent at approximately 0:00 UTC
     - **Never**: you will not receive notifications when a new version is released
+  - Adding new devices to a release failed:
+    - **Checked**: when adding new devices to a release failed
+    - **Unchecked**: you will not receive notifications when adding new devices to a release fails
 - Test: when a test run completes

 App Center sends email notifications at two levels: